-Properties that are preserved as affordable housing are able to lock in long-term rental subsidies that provide a stable source of rental income, and typically a waiting list of potential tenants as well.
+Long-term rental subsidies provide a stable source of rental income, and typically a waiting list of potential tenants as well.
 Conceivably, the resulting increase in the property's income can be used to service additional debt in case the property needs to borrow money to address capital needs.